Copper dips as Lunar New Year halts Chinese buying

 A cocktail of supply constraints, inflation fears and rising demand for a low-carbon economy will continue to keep copper buoyant, Bhar added.

 "Any dips you will want to buy.
-It does seem to be the start of something, whether it's a supercycle or an extended period of elevated price," he said
+It does seem to be the start of something, whether it's a supercycle or an extended period of elevated prices," he said

 Global shares dipped as investors looked for more US stimulus spending and weighed some tepid economic data against increasing COVID-19 vaccinations.

-A shortage of tin pushed up the premium of the LME cash price over the three-month contract to an intraday record of $3,000 a tonne on Wednesday and closed on Thursday at $1,850.
+A shortage of tin pushed up the premium of the LME cash price over the three-month contract to an intraday record of $3,000 a tonne on Wednesday and last traded at $1,700 on Friday.
 That compares with a premium of $420 two weeks ago.

 "We forecast the market to remain tight throughout the first quarter.
 Many traders and producers have sold out of metal for the period," International Tin Association market analyst James Willoughby said in a report.